International reactions to the 2006 Lebanon War: Canada

 Prime Minister Stephen Harper said he did not favour sending Canadian troops to southern Lebanon as part of a multinational peacekeeping force, adding that countries in the area should be responsible for resolving the conflict.

 At the outset of the conflict, Harper said "Israel has the right to defend itself," adding the opinion that "Israel's response under the circumstances has been measured."
 Harper's characterisation of Israel's response as "measured" created controversy in Canada.
 On 17 July 2006, the Prime Minister appeared to moderate these remarks, noting that the situation had deteriorated since his initial comments, but that it was difficult for Israel to fight "non-governmental forces" when they are embedded in the civilian population.
 He added that "the attack [on Israel] is the cause of this immediate conflict," and that "Israel must show restraint as part of the solution but it is essential that the attacks against Israel would stop and it is essential that Israeli soldiers be returned to Israel."

 Regarding resolution to the conflict, Harper stated it is "essential that Hezbollah and Hamas release their Israeli prisoners and any countries in that area that have influence on these organizations should encourage an end to violence and recognize and encourage the recognition of Israel's right to exist."
 Speaking of the situation in both Lebanon and Gaza on 18 July, Harper told reporters, "We all want to encourage not just a ceasefire, but a resolution.
 And a resolution will only be achieved when everyone gets to the table and everyone admits that recognition of each other," referring to the refusal of Hezbollah and Hamas to recognize Israel's right to exist.

 Harper laid the blame for the civilian deaths on both sides at the feet of Hezbollah:Hezbollah's objective is violence.… Hezbollah believes that through violence it can create, it can bring about the destruction of Israel.
 Violence will not bring about the destruction of Israel…and inevitably the result of the violence will be the deaths primarily of innocent people.Harper and his former Foreign Affairs Minister, Peter MacKay, reiterated their support for Israel's position, while urging restraint and calling for a ceasefire.

 On 6 August 2006, Bloc Québécois leader Gilles Duceppe was accused of supporting Hezbollah by Israel's ambassador to Canada, Alan Baker, after Duceppe participated in a march in Montreal protesting the war in Lebanon.

+The National Post asserted later in 2006 that, of the 15,000 Canadians evacuated, about 7,000 may have returned to Lebanon within a month of being evacuated, part of the public discussion of Canadians of convenience.